rhevorn/shape/docs/ARCHITECTURE.md

 ## Dependency and compatibility policy

-The v0.1 core uses only the Go standard library.
-The initial module declares Go 1.22 to retain broad generics-era compatibility.
-Avoid APIs added after that version unless the minimum version is deliberately raised.
+The module targets Go 1.24 and newer and uses only the Go standard library.
+Generics are the preferred mechanism for preserving relationships between schema output, collection elements, object fields, refinements, and transforms.
+Concrete primitive fast paths remain appropriate when they avoid reflection or materially reduce allocations.
+Reflection is limited to adapter boundaries where Go generics cannot construct a named runtime type directly.

 The confirmed canonical module path is `github.com/rhevorn/goshape`.